Skip to content

 Advanced import features

-import math::* // compile error: wildcard import not allowed
+import math::* // error: wildcard import not allowed

 import io as I